garberadamc/my_site_adam_garber/content/authors/admin/_index.md

 - Visitors
 ---

 Adam Garber is a graduate student of Education at the UCSB Latent Variable group Lab.
-His research interests include research methods, statistics and special education.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+His research interests include research methods, applied statistics and special education.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.